atomist-skills/docker-build-skill/SETTINGS.md

     [kaniko](https://github.com/GoogleContainerTools/kaniko/blob/master/README.md#additional-flags "kaniko command-line arguments"),
     you can provide them here.

+    You can use this option to pass environment variables through to the Docker build context.

+        --build-arg=NODE_ENV

-    You can also use this argument to create additional image tags.
+    You can use this option to create additional image tags.
 For example, to add the "latest" tag to all images created by builds triggered by a tag, you can add this kaniko argument:

         --destination=${data.Tag[0].commit.repo.owner}/${data.Tag[0].commit.repo.name}:latest